-This checklist is intended to help libraries and vendors of all capacities take practical steps to implement the principles that are laid out in the Library Privacy Guidelines for Vendors.
+This checklist is intended to help all libraries take practical steps to improve privacy practices.
+It can help all libraries implement the principles laid out in the Library Privacy Guidelines for Vendors.

 Priority 1 Actions

 1. Educate and assist users in managing their privacy when using vendor products and services.
 Suggested courses of action include:

 a.
 Recommending settings for personal accounts on vendor websites.